aziz/SublimeANSI/README.md

-## ANSI color highlighting for SublimeText 3
+## ANSI escape codes color highlighting for SublimeText 3

 From time to time, you end up with a file in your editor that has ANSI escape codes in plain text which makes it really hard to read the content.
 Something that has been added to make your life easier, stands in your way and it's really annoying.

-This plugin solves this annoying problem. not by just removing the ANSI code but actually bringing back the color highlighting to those files.
+This plugin solves this annoying problem.
+Not by just removing the ANSI escape codes but by bringing back the color highlighting to those files.

 ![Sublime ANSI Screenshot](https://s3.amazonaws.com/f.cl.ly/items/0e3a0V1A3y392W0R3z20/sublime_ansi.gif)